Institute of Translational Genomics

 As German Research Center for Environmental Health, Helmholtz Zentrum München pursues the goal of developing personalized medical approaches for the prevention and therapy of major common diseases such as diabetes mellitus, allergies and lung diseases.
 To achieve this, it investigates the interaction of genetics, environmental factors and lifestyle.

-The Institute of Translational Genomics focusses on translating insights from genomics into mechanisms of disease development and progression.
-At ITG, we leverage big data in genetics and genomics to gain insights into the mechanisms underpinning medically-relevant, complex human traits.
+The Institute of Translational Genomics (ITG) focusses on translating insights from genomics into mechanisms of disease development and progression.
+At ITG, we leverage big data in genetics and genomics to gain insights into the mechanisms underpinning human health and disease.
+We work with biobank-sized whole-genome sequencing datasets, in combination with high-dimensional phenotypic and multi-omics data.
+We seek a Systems Architect/Systems Administrator to join the Analytics arm of our team.
 Within the Institute, Analytics is in charge of developing smart solutions for addressing data-intensive questions.

-Remuneration and benefits are in accordance with the collective agreement for the public service (TV EntgO Bund).
+Remuneration and benefits are in accordance with the collective agreement for the public service (EG 13 TV EntgO Bund).